Sociology of health and illness: Asia

 Indigenous healing practices are extremely diverse throughout Asia but often follow certain patterns and are still prevalent today.
-Many traditional healing practices include shamanism and herbal medicines, and may have been passed down orally in small groups or even institutionalized and professionalized.
-In many developing countries the only health care available until a few decades ago were those based on traditional medicine and spiritual healing.
+Some traditional healing practices include shamanism and herbal medicines, and may have been passed down orally in small groups or even institutionalized and professionalized.
+In multiple developing countries the only health care available until a few decades ago were those based on traditional medicine and spiritual healing.
 Now governments must be careful to create health policies that strike a balance between modernity and tradition.
 Organizations, like the World Health Organization, try to create policies that respect tradition without trying to replace it with modern science, instead regulating it to ensure safety but keeping it accessible.
 India in particular tries to make traditional medicines safe but still available to as many people as possible, adapting tradition to match modernization while still considering the economic positions and culture of its citizens.

 Mental health issues are gaining an increasing amount of attention in the Asian countries.
-Many of these countries have a preoccupation with modernizing and developing their economies, resulting in cultural changes.
+A number of these countries have a preoccupation with modernizing and developing their economies, resulting in cultural changes.
 In order to reconcile modern techniques with traditional practices, social psychologists in India are in the process of "indigenizing psychology".
 Indigenous psychology is that which is derived from the laws, theories, principals, and ideas of a culture and unique to each society.

-In many Asian countries, childbirth is still treated by traditional means and is thought of with regional attitudes.
+In multiple Asian countries, childbirth is still treated by traditional means and is thought of with regional attitudes.
 For example, in Pakistan, decisions concerning pregnancy and antenatal care (ANC) are usually made by older women, often the pregnant woman's mother-in-law, while the mother and father to be are distanced from the process.
 They may or may not receive professional ANC depending on their education, class, and financial situation.
 Generally in Asia, childbirth is still a woman's area and male obstetricians are rare.
 Female midwives and healers are still the norm in most places.
 Western methods are overtaking the traditional in an attempt to improve maternal health and increase the number of live births.

 Asian countries, which are mostly developing nations, are aging rapidly even as they are attempting to build their economies.
 Even wealthy Asian nations, such as Japan, Singapore, and Taiwan, also have very elderly populations and thus have to try to sustain their economies and society with small younger generations while caring for their elderly citizens.
 The elderly have been traditionally well respected and well cared for in most Asian cultures; experts predict that younger generations in the future are less likely to be concerned and involved in the health care of their older relatives due to various factors such as women joining the workforce more, the separation of families because of urbanization or migration, and the proliferation of Western ideals such as individualism.